rundeck/docs/docs/enterprise/index.md

     framework.plugin.ExecutionFileStorage.com.rundeck.rundeckpro.amazon-s3.checkpoint=false

+If you want to remove files from the storage when executions are deleted, add the following setting in your framework.properties:

+    framework.plugin.ExecutionFileStorage.com.rundeck.rundeckpro.amazon-s3.allowDeleteFiles=true

 Please refer to the [open source plugin](https://github.com/rundeck-plugins/rundeck-s3-log-plugin) for other configuration. **Note**: Be sure to use `com.rundeck.rundeckpro.amazon-s3` in place of `org.rundeck.amazon-s3`.

 #### Azure Blob Storage Plugin